raphslalom/ds-vm/readme.md

 ### System requirements
-Check that your system meets the following requirements:
+Check that your system meets the following requirements -- All of these requirements are absolutely necessary.

  * Mac OS X 10.14 or Windows 10
  * 16GB RAM